PajarKharisma/python-ImageSteganography/Readme.md

 2. Install all requirements.
 You can type `pip install -r requirements.txt` to install it.

-3. To run program, enter to src directory
+3. Enter to src directory.

->for encoding message `python encoding.py`
+4. Type `python encoding.py` to run encoding message.

->for decoding message `python decoding.py`
+5. Type `python decoding.py` to run decoding message.
 <br><br>

 ### Note :